OffByTwoDev/Destruct3D/README.md

 - very small fragments have a tendency to interact weirdly with characterbody3d's, e.g. launching the player very high

 It's important to note that VSTSplitting's runtime is _independent_ of the treeHeight, and only dependent on the explosionDepth requested (i.e. the Binary tree will only be searched to level = explosionDepth).
 So essentially the performance considerations are 1) startup time and 2) how many bodies godot can instantiate.
 (Unless my code is wrong ofc.
 But from my testing this seems generally true.)

+# Current Disadvantages / Downsides

+- CreateConvexShape doesn't create perfect collisionshapes for complex fragments - e.g. if you have some jagged edge of a body that's just been destroyed, the collisionshape may "smooth over" the spiky bits (sometimes quite significantly).
+-> perhaps could create a function which creates a more accurate collisionShape, and not use CreateConvexShape?

+- Concave shapes are unsupported (but I don't think this matters that much as concave shapes are to be avoided anyway, except in the case of static bodies)

+- No physics / engineering finite-element style simulation, like e.g. Red Faction Guerilla has -> is there a good estimator for weak points in a mesh?

+- It's written in C# which not everyone knows
+-> make a gdscript port

 # Commit Convention